appleboy/blog-theme/exampleSite/content/post/2015-02-13-hamlet-monologue.md

 ---
 title: To be
-description: ... or not to be?
+subtitle: ... or not to be?
 date: 2015-02-13
 ---